stackerdude/watch_edition/Installation.md

 ```

 The script should run your initial setup, then start your app.
 You should now be able to view the demo Proto Watch app in your browser at [http://localhost:8080](http://localhost:8080).

-##FAQ##

-**I already have node installed, but it's a different version**

-Use N to easily install and switch between different versions of Node https://github.com/tj/n